IsidoreDelpierro/DatabaseDesign/README.txt

-NB: I took the project a little beyong database design.
+NB: I took the project a little beyond database design.
 So once you've successfully run scripts 1 to 5 you can stop if your interest doesn't go beyond database design.
 This pet project is a work-in-progress, so I welcome any suggestions on how to make it better.